-One special thing I remember was that the first Purple Heart awarded at Phan Rang went to a dog handler that met a punji stick the hard way.
-Now, this may have been after we became the 35th APS but I tend to remember that COL Ben made the presentation.
+One special thing I remember was that the first Purple Heart awarded at Phan Rang went to a Dog Handler that met a punji-stick the hardway.
+Now, this may have been after we became the 35th APS, but I tend to remember that COL Ben made the presentation.

-On 8 Feb 1966 the names were changed and we became the 35th APS and the rest, as they say, is history.
+On 8 Feb 1966 the squadron's designation was changed and we became the 35th APS and the rest, as they say, is history.